vapmail16/oxford-genai-llmops-project/README.md

   * AI Application Patterns:
     * One-shot Q&A [Chapter 7.2]

-This capstone project will build on some of the topics covered in the material above and provide a specific AI engineering bent to it.
+This  project will build on some of the topics covered in the material above and provide a specific AI engineering bent to it.
 See details on the Project for more.

 ### AI Engineering vs ML Engineering